Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/dashboard-navigation.md

 ## Dashboard Overview

-The WordPress Dashboard is your command center for managing the KCN Seniors website.
+The WordPress Dashboard is your command center for managing the website.
 It provides an overview of your site's activity and quick access to all administrative functions.

 ### What You'll See When You First Log In